Skip to main content

 Picnic area by Large Figure in a Shelter

-We have two picnic benches in this shady area overlooking one of Moore's iconic sculptures:
+Picnic benches in this shady area overlook one of Moore's iconic sculptures:

-You can download a PDF version of our map of Henry Moore Studios and Gardens.
+Download a PDF map of Henry Moore Studios & Gardens.

-We also have printed copies available on site, free of charge.
+We also have free printed copies available on site.

 Explore Henry Moore Studios & Gardens in a new way with our free audio-visual guide on Bloomberg Connects, the arts and culture app.